alex-nechet/PixabayApp/README.md

 **Remarks:**
-- features modules are not done because it'd require additional manipulations with resources (e.g. splitting or making a common module) - would be more time consuming
 - obfuscation (proguard files) is not done in favor of time management
 - No Compose - because xml approach is more time effective in this case
 - Koin -> Hilt - because of timing and because koin is kotlin based (might be important for KMM)